-Lilly White Crested geckos for sale
+Lilly White Crested gecko

 At CB Reptile, at our online reptile store, including our geckos for sale are captive bred and NOT wild-caught.
 In fact, we have a real Biologist ON SITE!
 Most importantly, all of our geckos for sale come with a Live arrival and FULL 7-day health guarantee.
 Our guarantee extends to 30 days for all customers who purchase full habitat kits.
 All of our pet crested gecko orders ship via UPS Overnight in heated or cooled, insulated containers (when needed) and leave our facility at 6:45 PM and are on your doorstep the following morning before noon.
 One Shipping charge of $39.95 covers up to 5 reptiles for sale.
 Also, if you are looking for even more baby crested geckos, check out our sister gecko store.

 More than just Lilly White crested gecko for sale

 CB Specializes in all species of captive-bred gecko for sale.
 If you are looking for a leopard gecko for sale or gargoyle gecko for sale, we also have a huge variety of morphs!
 Looking for something even more unique?
 Another species of pet gecko quickly gaining popularity is the African fat-tailed gecko.

 The biologist here at Captive bred reptiles has provided an in-depth crested gecko care guide including many different care related topics.
 Explore our full care sheet for specific sections here: